UniversalViewer/universalviewer/manual/EXECUTION.md

 - IIIFContentHandler
 - YouTubeContentHandler

-It dynamically imports the relevant handler (using Webpack's lazy-loading) from the `ContentHandler: IContentHandlerRegistry` constant and instantiates its `default` export, passing the `IUVOptions`, a `UVAdapter` instance (usually null, may be a `URLAdapater` instance), and any externally registered event handlers.
+It dynamically imports the relevant handler (using Webpack's lazy-loading) from the `ContentHandler: IContentHandlerRegistry` constant and instantiates its `default` export, passing the `IUVOptions`, a `UVAdapter` instance (usually null, may be a `URLAdapter` instance), and any externally registered event handlers.

 These external handlers are set via the `on()` function, e.g.